Traves-Theberge/pdf-to-json-converter/README.md

-# PDF to MDX Converter With PDF VIEWER, MDX Viewer and MDX Editor.
+# PDF to JSON Converter with PDF Viewer and JSON Editor

-This project is a web application designed to convert PDF files into MDX (Markdown with JSX) format.
-Users can upload a PDF, view its content, convert it to MDX, edit the MDX content, and preview the result.
+This project is a web application designed to convert PDF files into JSON format.
+Users can upload a PDF, view its content, convert it to JSON, edit the JSON content, and preview the result.

-While the project is functional, there are areas that need improvement, and the conversion process isn't perfect yet.

 ![image](https://github.com/user-attachments/assets/22ee8184-d2f7-4878-8879-a785735fbfa6)